marcusoftnet/marcusoftnet.github.io/_pages/talks.md

 I have therefore collected a long list (36 and growing) of practices that I keep coming back to in my recommendations and while helping teams and organizations.

 This session is very practical but ties back to the theories behind kanban, lean and agile as the need arises.
-Most of the tips focus on one team / one board, some of the practices have implications and benefits for the larger organisation.
+Most of the tips focus on one team / one board, some of the practices have implications and benefits for the larger organization.

 The session can be run in several different modes: